 The nighttime shows usually return to running nightly.
 You'll want a few nights to see them all.
 You can visit three to four days.

 Even though it's summer, many locals with Magic Keys are blocked out.
-The summer heat is not as bad with June gloom helping to keep it manageable.
+The summer heat is not as bad with June gloom helping to keep temperatures manageable.
 And keep an eye out for summer ticket deals from mid-June to late September.
 Also keep an eye out for Pride Nite After Dark parties mid-month.

 July/August